 Believing in yourself assigns you a purpose.
 It makes everything you do have meaning.

-What happens when you don’t believe in yourself:
+What Can happen when you don’t believe in yourself?

 - You don’t move forward (because what’s the point, right?)